 The trustees of the charity have concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the ability of the charity to continue as a going concern.
 The impact of Coronavirus has been taken into account when making this judgement.
 The trustees are of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due.
 The most significant areas of judgement that affect items in the accounts are detailed above.
-With regard to the next accounting period, the period ending 31 December 2020, the most significant area that affects the carrying value of the assets held by the charity are the level of future contract income.
+With regard to the next accounting period, the period ending 31 December 2021, the most significant area that affects the carrying value of the assets held by the charity are the level of future contract income.

-Principal accounting policies for the year ended 31 December 2019
+Principal accounting policies 31 December 2020